ChimUng/resume/resume.md

-looking for an intern position in the fields of software engineer or fullstack engineer + with chatbot integratio to improve my professional skills and team skills through contributions to small/medium/large projects so that I can develop further in the future after graduation.
+looking for an intern position in the fields of software engineer or fullstack engineer + with chatbot integratio to improve my professional skills and team skills through contributions to small/medium/large projects so that I can develop in the future after graduation.

  - Participated in Hackaton organized by SGU
  - Successfully built Q&A Law website 2015